JuliaLang/julia/doc/src/manual/faq.md

 ### Alternative: Testing/developing your new package

 It is also possible to add new packages-under-development to a given project/environment using [`pkg> dev /abs/path/to/my_package_repo/MyFirstPackage`](@ref Pkg).
-However, beginners might want to keep to the `LOAD_PATH` solution until they get a better grasp of Julia [projects & environments](@ref man-code-loading-environments).
+However, beginners might want to keep to the `LOAD_PATH` solution until Julia [projects & environments](@ref man-code-loading-environments) are well understood.

 ### Organizing package files
-There are no strict rules on how to organize package files, but the following is a good starting point:
+There are no strict rules on how to organize package source files, but the following is a good starting point:
 ```
 my_package_repo
 └── MyFirstPackage